ryanw-mobile/ryanw-mobile/README.md

 I produce Apps as products with a hope that people would really use it, not just coding.

-- ⌨️ I learnt Android App programming by myself (through reverse engineering), and published my first App in 2010
+- ⌨️ I was a self-taught Android Developer (through reverse engineering).
+I have published my first App in 2010.
 - 📱 I have published 13 Apps on Google Play under _RW Android Labs_ / _RW MobiMedia_ since 2010
 - 💰 I personally own Android Apps that are profitable, and hit 1,000,000+ downloads
 - 🗂 I have 8+ years full time and contractor commercial Android-Java development (and some leadership) experience, covering the whole product cycle.